emmamorlock/workshop/exercices/dh2024-bbma-ex2.md

 <br />
 <br />

-## Step 3 - Reconciling with additional columns in your source dataset
+## Step 3 - Reconcile with indication of additional columns in the source dataset

 When your dataset contains pieces of information that can help disambiguate the entities, it's recommended to have OpenRefine take them into account in reconciliation process.
 You just need to map the other columns with the schema of the reconciliation service.